Overview

 The @connect

-directive attaches to a root or object field in the schema.
+directive attaches to a field or object type in the schema.
 Here, we define the instructions for our request (to get the data) and the response (to map that data to the schema).

 The request